Ankur05103/PinnaclePass/README.md

-# Movie Ticket Booking Application
+# PinnaclePass - Movie Ticket Booking Application

-The Movie Ticket Booking Application is a web-based platform that allows users to browse movies, select showtimes, and book tickets online.
+This Movie Ticket Booking Application is a web-based platform that allows users to browse movies, select showtimes, and book tickets online.
 Leveraging modern technologies such as React.js, Node.js, and MongoDB, the application provides a seamless and intuitive user experience.

 ## Features